 If it’s a private drain, it is your responsibility to unblock it, but there are easy ways to do this.
 Unblocking liquids are available in supermarkets and using these regularly to clean your sink, toilet, shower and bath can help keep build-up at bay.

-If you own a food service establishment, visit our business page for tips and advice to help manage FOG
+If you're a food service owner, visit our FOG business page for tips and advice